 4. No waxing/threading/plucking/bleaching

 Any form of hair removal involving pulling the hair from the follicle and bleaching is a strict NO when undergoing laser.
 Laser targets the pigment in the hair follicle and if we yank it out/bleach it away, there isn’t any left to target and it will, therefore, fail.
-Shaving is the only option to remain fuzz free during the entire course of the laser as the follicles are still intact.
+Shaving is the only option to remain fuzz free during the entire course of the permanent hair reduction treatment as the follicles are still intact.